Fitness company slammed for 'inappropriate' poster blasts critics as 'whiny feminazis'

 Heather Peacock tweeted, "What element of totally inappropriate shall we say about this SkinnypigsUK??
 Put up outside a school?!
 Come on!!"

-Sarah Davy write, "That's so shocking in so many ways.
+Sarah Davy wrote, "That's so shocking in so many ways.
 Negative body image, inappropriate location & a truly awful company name."

 In another he added: "Oooo a feminazi eh, I should have known with the glasses."